Stromboli Made From Scratch

 I like a Reuben.
 There’s just something so alluring about slow cooked corned beef with sauerkraut and that melty Swiss cheese that makes me say, “Yes please!”
 And making it into a stromboli?
 Why the heck not?
 See what I’m talking about?

 So, to make these fabulous stuffed “breads” *wink wink* you’ll need a pizza dough.
 You can use a pre-made dough or make it yourself.
 The recipe in the printout below is our favorite.
 It’ll make three 10 to 12 inch strombolis.
-If you’ve got a bread maker, check out –> Pizza Dough from Scratch Plus Fresh Tomato Sauce.
+If you’ve got a bread maker, check out –> Post to Post Links II error: No post found with slug "pizza-show-me-the-dough-plus-a-fresh-tomato-sauce".
 The tomato sauce recipe in that post is perfect for dipping a pizza flavored stromboli.
 For a thicker dipping sauce, check out —> Easy Marinara Sauce.

 To get started on your scrumptious strombolis, divide your dough into thirds.
 Stretch each piece out onto a standard sized baking sheet as much as possible.